WGLab/mutformer/README.md

 ## To run MutFormer:

+MutFomer's model code was written in Tensorflow, and training and inference were run using the TPUEstimator API on cloud TPUs provided by either Google Colab or Google Cloud Platform.
+For this reason, the notebooks used to both train and finetune MutFormer are built for usage in Google Colab on cloud TPUs.
+To perform inference using MutFormer, a folder titled "mutformer_inference" will provide code to run a trained mutformer model on both a local machine and Colab Notebook.

 ### Pretraining:

 Under the folder titled "mutformer_pretraining," first open "mutformer_pretraining_data generation_(with dynamic masking op).ipynb," and run through the code segments (if using colab, runtime options: Hardware Accelerator-None, Runtime shape-Standard), selecting the desired options along the way, to generate eval and test data, as well as begin the constant training data generation with dynamic masking.